NyanMC/Castle-of-Oddities-II/README.md

 This is my most recent work-in-progress SMBX2 episode.
 I decided to post it to GitHub for reasons that I don't even know.

-The episode is about 70% content complete right now.
-Three of five planned worlds are finished, as well as two levels in world 4.
+The episode is about 75% content complete right now.
+Three of five planned worlds are finished, as well as three levels in world 4.

 Credits are in abc123_credits.txt.